What Qualifications do I Require to be a Pilot?

 Whilst you might not require any academic qualifications to obtain a Commercial Pilots Licence, if you want to get the qualification at a reputable flight school through a full-time integrated training program, some flight schools require you to have a minimum level of qualifications.

-What should I be aiming for?
+What qualifications should I be aiming for to become a pilot?

 Deciding on whether to go to university or not is quite a big subject and we’ve given it its own page.